Extraction

 Constants

 off-circuit values in the harness’ input.
-To pass constants use either --constants or --constants-file.
+To pass constants use either the --constants or the --constants-file flags,

 of comma separated values.
 These values have the same requirements as the --constants flag.